aspose-total/Aspose.Total-Products/total/en/java/conversion/xps-to-txt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export XPS to TXT via Java" h2="Convert XPS file to TXT by using on premise Java API within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-By using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can integrate XPS to TXT conversion feature in your Java applications in two-step process.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/) you can render XPS to XLSX.
-In the second step, you can convert XLSX to TXT by using Spreadsheet Programming API [Aspose.Cells for Java](https://products.aspose.com/cells/java/).
+Aspose.Total for Java is a comprehensive suite of components that enables developers to easily integrate XPS to TXT conversion feature in their Java applications.
+This suite includes Aspose.PDF for Java and Aspose.Cells for Java.
+Aspose.PDF for Java is a powerful PDF manipulation API that enables developers to render XPS to XLSX.
+Aspose.Cells for Java is a Spreadsheet Programming API that enables developers to convert XLSX to TXT.

+The process of XPS to TXT conversion involves two steps.
+In the first step, Aspose.PDF for Java is used to render XPS to XLSX.
+This API provides a wide range of features that enable developers to manipulate PDF documents in various ways.
+It supports a wide range of features such as document conversion, text extraction, image extraction, document signing, and more.

+In the second step, Aspose.Cells for Java is used to convert XLSX to TXT.
+This API provides a wide range of features that enable developers to manipulate spreadsheets in various ways.
+It supports a wide range of features such as document conversion, text extraction, image extraction, document signing, and more.
+It also provides support for various file formats such as XLSX, XLS, CSV, HTML, and more.

+By using Aspose.Total for Java, developers can easily integrate XPS to TXT conversion feature in their Java applications.
+This suite provides a comprehensive set of components that enable developers to manipulate PDF documents and spreadsheets in various ways.
+It also provides support for various file formats such as XLSX, XLS, CSV, HTML, and more.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}